 8 p.m.: Alumni Gathering, Summit Outpost, 120 Patterson Court Circle

 Meet and greet fellow Watson alumni at Davidson's newest on-campus gathering spot.
-Food and beverages are available for purchase.
+Light food (artisan toasts with toppings) and beverages (including beer and wine) are available for purchase.

 All morning sessions will take place in the C. Shaw Smith 900 Room in the Alvarez College Union.

 9 a.m.: Check-in

 Get your nametag and chat informally with Reunion attendees.
 Light breakfast items will be available, including coffee, pastries and fruit.

 9:30 a.m.: Opening Remarks and Icebreaker

 We will be joined by Byron McCrae, the new dean of students.
 Watson Fellows Bill Anderson '69, Alec Rotunda '16 and Xzavier Killings '16--our oldest and most recent Watson Fellows attending--will reflect on the Watson experience then and now.

 We'll split into small affinity groups for information sharing; groups will reshuffle at about 11 am.
 Bring photos and/or other mementos from your Watson year to share!
 Facilitated by Prof. Malcolm Campbell '84, former Watson fellow, Biology Professor and Martin Genomics Director.

 Have lunch on your own at one of Davidson's many establishments (list will be provided).
 Those interested can sign up in the morning for various lunch groups with fellow Reunion attendees.